MicrosoftDocs/memdocs/autopilot/add-devices.md

 Saving the hardware hash locally on a device as a CSV file is normally done on devices that already underwent Windows Setup and OOBE.
 To capture and save the hardware hash locally on a device:

+1. Sign into the device.

-1. On a device, open an elevated Windows PowerShell prompt.
+1. On the device, open an elevated Windows PowerShell prompt.

 1. Run the following commands from the elevated Windows PowerShell prompt: